Family Emergency Preparedness

 - Cash, in small bills, since during a disaster the availability of cash may be limited

 This is only a brief description of what you should do to prepare you and your family for a disaster.
-The Santa Clara Fire Department offers Home Emergency Assistance Training (H.E.A.T.).
-The H.E.A.T. program is intended to provide you with training that would allow you to assist yourself, your neighbors, business, church, etc. in the event of a regional disaster.
+The Santa Clara Fire Department offers Community Emergency Response Team (CERT).
+The CERT program is intended to provide you with training that would allow you to assist yourself, your neighbors, business, church, etc. in the event of a regional disaster.